DmanDJs1/UFOs/README.md

 ## Summary
   Drawback of this webpage

-  The input fields are case-sensitive and will not give any output results unless all (date, city, state, country, and shape) are exactly the way it has been wrtiten.
+  The input fields are case-sensitive and will not give any output results unless all of the criteria’s are met.
+They include the date, city, state, country, and shape of objects observed which must be exactly the way as they are written.
   The following are recommendations for further development:

     1. Add another drop-down menu that will help futher drill down to desired results.